eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [ ] Search Recipes By Tag
 - [ ] Add tags to a tags table
 - [ ] Associate tags with recipes via junction table.
+- [ ] On addCookbookManually, add ability to add picture.
 - [ ] Implement icons and images.
 - [ ] Add a ratings option to the recipes.
 - [ ] Allow user to add recipe pictures.